AlbertMeza/linux-learner/README.md

 # Linux Learner

-The project that uses the console to implement a sandbox like Linux terminal.
+This is a project that uses the console to implement a sandbox like emulation of a Linux terminal.

-The user sees a replicated Unix shell.
+The user sees a replicated Unix shell with accessible and modifiable directories.

-The user will type commands and receive similar responses you would get on a real terminal.
+The user will type commands and receive similar responses you would get on a real terminal which suits as a perfect simulation prior to the installation or usage of a Linux kernel.

 We programmed the following Linux commands: